deepakricky/pythongss/README.md

-**Set**: A set is a collection of unique items.
+**Set**: A set is a collection of unique items. unordered, mutable
 {}

+Set Operations:

 Union (a | b)
 Intersection a & b
 Difference a - b
-Bitwise XOR print(a ^ b)
+Symmetric difference:  print(a ^ b)

+add(element): Adds a single element to the set.
+If the element already exists, nothing happens. update(iterable): Adds multiple elements from a list, tuple, dictionary, or another set. remove(element): Removes the specified element.
+Raises a KeyError if the element is not found. discard(element): Removes the specified element safely.
+Does not raise an error if the element is missing. pop(): Removes and returns an arbitrary element.
+Raises a KeyError if the set is empty. clear(): Removes all elements, leaving the set completely empty.

+**Dictionaries**:

-Dictionaries: A ⁠Python dictionary is a built-in data structure that stores information in key-value pairs, allowing you to retrieve data efficiently using a unique label rather than a numeric position.
+A ⁠Python dictionary is a built-in data structure that stores information in key-value pairs, allowing you to retrieve data efficiently using a unique label rather than a numeric position.
 It is defined using curly braces {} with colons : separating keys and values

 CREATING DICTIONARIES
 student = {